 Now that you’ve enabled Inline Edit, go to the Entries screen.
 You should now see a button that says “Enable Inline Edit” (yours may say “Toggle Inline Edit” – don’t worry it’s the same thing).

-After enabling Inline Edit, field entries display with a dotted line underneath.
+After enabling Inline Edit, editable fields will have a dotted line underneath.
 You can now edit your form entries without having to click “Edit” on each one individually.

 Instead, simply click on a field you want to change.
 You’ll see a lightbox appear where you can change the value of the field.
 When you’re done, click “Update” – it’s that easy!